MetOs-UiO/eScience2024/docs/basics.rst

 The JupyterLab Interface
 ------------------------
-By default, you will get the web-based user interface for Project Jupyter that is called [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/).
+By default, you will get the web-based user interface for Project Jupyter that is called `JupyterLab <https://jupyterlab.readthedocs.io/en/stable/>`_.

 Menu Bar
 --------